 As detailed in Section 3.9 structures on the RPS, RMP and within the above ACA benefit from significant statutory protections.
-In addition the built heritage policies of the County Donegal Development Plan 2018-2024(as varied) already provide for the protection of the architectural heritage of the County (BH-O-1 refers) and inter alia all structures and sites contained in the Record of Protected Structures (BH-P-1 refers).
+In addition, the built heritage policies of the County Donegal Development Plan 2018-2024(as varied) already provide for the protection of the architectural heritage of the County (BH-O-1 refers) and inter alia all structures and sites contained in the Record of Protected Structures (BH-P-1 refers).

-The Built Heritage related policies of the Letterkenny plan also explicitly provide for the protection of, and therefore would have a positive effect on, Built Heritage.
-For example: LK-NBH-P-2 (protect and enhance the special character of the Letterkenny Cathedral Quarter ACA), LK-NBH-P-3 (development management requirements for the ACA).
+The Built Heritage related policies of the Letterkenny plan also explicitly provide for the protection or regeneration of, and therefore would have a positive effect on, Built Heritage.
+For example: LK-TC-O-5

+(Deliver Letterkenny 2040 Regeneration Strategy), TC-O-7 (To reduce vacancy and dereliction level in Letterkenny by 50% over the life of the LAP) and LK-TC-P-1 (support Letterkenny 2040 Regeneration Strategy), LK-NBH-P-2 (protect and enhance the special character of the Letterkenny Cathedral Quarter ACA), LK-NBH-P-3 (development management requirements for the ACA).